River Lostock: Etymology

 Lostock could primarily be a settlement name (see Lostock Hall) and may, like other similar names in Lancashire, be derived from Old English hlōse-, meaning "a pig-sty", and -stoc, "a place, secondary settlement".
 The name could also be a Brittonic hydronym, derived from lost, chiefly (perhaps metaphorically) meaning "a tail" (Welsh llost).
 This is suffixed with the nominal suffix -ǭg.
 A derivative of the aforementioned lost, *lostǭg, perhaps meaning "a beaver" (though note Cornish lostek, "fox") could also underlie the name.

 Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
-Cchemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.